After Treatment

 Well being and recovery

+You may choose to make some positive lifestyle changes after treatment, even if you already have a healthy lifestyle.
 Changes to the way you live can improve your health and well-being and help your body recover.
 They may also help to reduce the risk of late effects.
-These include not smoking and keeping physically active.
+These include not smoking, keeping physically active and having a well-balanced diet.

 Your feelings